18F/handbook/CONTRIBUTING.md

 It is optional, and can contain one or more Slack channel name, email address, and/or link.

-## What Cannot Be Included
+## What cannot be included

-- TTS Staff should not include information that shouldn't be public.
+- TTS staff should not include information that shouldn't be public.
   - We already get training on this, but here are a few reminders about things we shouldn't include here:
   - [Sensitive information, as described in our Open Source Policy practices guide](https://github.com/18F/open-source-policy/blob/master/practice.md#protecting-sensitive-information)
   - Comments that can be easily interpreted as [endorsements](https://www.oge.gov/web/oge.nsf/Use%20of%20Government%20Position%20and%20Resources/17593AE8B3A597C685257E96006364E4?opendocument) (or other potential ethical issues)